 Videos and text by TIM FAULKNER/ecoRI News staff

-WARWICK, R.I. — The Energy Facilities Siting Board (EFSB) seemed intent on quickly dispatching the most recent motions to dismiss and delay the application for the Clear River Energy Center.
+WARWICK, R.I. — The Energy Facility Siting Board (EFSB) seemed intent on quickly dispatching the most recent motions to dismiss and delay the application for the Clear River Energy Center.
 The three-member board didn't entirely reject the calls to stop or stall the proposed fossil-fuel power plant.
 Rather, it felt the motions should be addressed during a full public hearing.

 “I think the motion is moot and should be dismissed,” Margaret Curran, chairwoman of the EFSB, said of the request by the town of Burrillville to pause the application for 45 days.